 The class I just took this past weekend is another Craniosacral therapy class.
 And that work just amazes me!
 It is much more subtle and energetic, but can have such profound results.
 My learning is ongoing the more I get to practice it, so please come in if you would like to give it a try.
-(See below for more info about it.)
+(See services page for more info about it.)
+I can easily add a bit to a regular massage session if you would like to experience just a taste.
+It's not the same as the full meal, but still great! :)

 And I would still love to barter massage for seasoned firewood and venison.
 Please contact me if you are interested or have any leads!